weaviate/weaviate-io/developers/contributor-guide/current/weaviate-core/tests.md

 ### Test coverage

-We aim to have the highest useful test coverage possibile.
+We aim to have the highest useful test coverage possible.
 In some cases this might mean 100% test coverages, in other scenarios this might be considerably less.
 Golang is very explicit about it's error handling.
 Especially as errors are wrapped (or "annotated") you will find a lot of `if err != nil { ... }`